pingcap/tidb-operator/en/restore-from-aws-s3-using-br.md

 ---
 title: Restore Data from S3-Compatible Storage Using BR
-summary: Learn how to restore data from AWS S3 using BR.
+summary: Learn how to restore data from Amazon S3 using BR.
 category: how-to
 ---